montoyamoraga/tiny-trainable-instruments/docs/README.md

 ## Contents

-This documentation is written in Markdown, and distributed in both Markdown files (.md extension), and as PDF files.
-You can examine the source code of the Markdown files by clicking on the button "Raw" on the GitHub graphic user interface.
+This documentation is written in Markdown, and distributed here in Markdown files and PDF files, (.md and .pdf respectively)

 This folder docs/ contains the following files and folders: